thangckt/thangckt.github.io/docs/cluster/compile/GPAW.md

 ##### ompi5

 - so far, not work with UCX because error: address not mapped.
 So use openIB in openMPI
-- can not use with OMPI5, since ORTE is no longer available.
+- can not use with OMPI5, since ORTE is no longer available. [see this](https://docs.open-mpi.org/en/v5.0.x/launching-apps/pmix-and-prrte.html#the-role-of-pmix-and-prrte)

 ``` sh
 module load conda/conda3